 Here’s how we at OptimizePress define a conversion funnel:

-A process to attract leads and educate them about your business and products as they travel to a desired end result.
+A multi-step process to attract leads, and educate them about your business and products as they travel to a desired end result.

-Typically, a funnel is used to either give something away, build up a relationship with your subscribers and communicate your ideas and strategies.
-Obviously, you will make an offer at some point.
-We all expect that nowadays.
+Typically, a funnel is used to either give something away, build up a relationship with your subscribers, communicate your ideas and strategies, and, eventually, make an offer.

 - Give away something for free

 And because of that, they’re leaving plenty of opportunity on the table.